Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ActivitySource support can be enabled through either of these two steps:

 - Set the `AZURE_EXPERIMENTAL_ENABLE_ACTIVITY_SOURCE` environment variable to `true`.
-- Set `Azure.Experimental.EnableActivitySource` context switch to true in your application code:
+- Set the `Azure.Experimental.EnableActivitySource` context switch to true in your application code:

 ```C#
 AppContext.SetSwitch("Azure.Experimental.EnableActivitySource", true);